 Technical support can be requested by emailing esupport@nashcc.edu or dtl@nashcc.edu.

 Nash Community College’s online courses are equivalent to traditional courses in academic rigor and student requirements.
 Students should not view an online course as “easier” than traditional courses.
 Online courses often require more time than conventional face-to-face courses.
 In addition to self-motivation, good time management skills, and self-discipline, they also require proficiency with computers and technology.
+If you are considering online classes, complete this online readiness assessment, find your success navigator, and share your results.

 Programs offered online